ross23/resumeScoring_ExpectedSalary/README.md

 Resume Scoring and Expected Salary Calculations
 =============================================================
+a.
 Open the spreadsheet
+b.
 Follow the gray and blue cell
-enter the distance
+c. enter the distance
-enter the fare
+d. enter the fare

 Enjoy the calculations!